ovska/FlameCsv/docs/docs/examples.md

 ## Reading CSV records and fields manually

 The @"FlameCsv.CsvReader" class contains the `Enumerate` and `EnumerateAsync` methods to read @"FlameCsv.CsvValueRecord`1" that wraps the CSV data, and can be used to inspect details about the records, such has field counts, unescaped record or field, line numbers, and exact character/byte offsets in the file.

+Fields can be accessed directly using the @"FlameCsv.CsvFieldIdentifier"-struct, which is implicitly convertible from @"System.String" and @"System.Int32".
+In the example below, passing `"id"` and `0` to `ParseField` are functionally equivalent.
+The string-overload however includes and additional array/dictionary-lookup.
+The @"FlameCsv.CsvValueRecord`1.Header" and @"FlameCsv.CsvValueRecord`1.FieldCount" properties can be used to determine if a specific field can be accessed, along with @"FlameCsv.CsvValueRecord`1.Contains(FlameCsv.CsvFieldIdentifier)".

+The @"FlameCsv.CsvValueRecord`1" struct can also be used in a `foreach`-statement to iterate the escaped field values.

 ```cs
 foreach (var rec in CsvReader.Enumerate(csv))